tjohnson009/rock-paper-scissors/README.md

 # rock-paper-scissors
-A classic Rock Paper Scissors game in the console (for the time being)!
-Looking forward to adding a UI eventually.
+A classic Rock Paper Scissors game in the browser!

 Here are some things I learned and utlized in this project: